In the chaos

 that is why it's a faith story.

-This doesn't mean that the world shouldn't make sense.
+mean that the world shouldn't make sense.

 This doesn't mean that science and religion are at odds,